myrrlyn/apocrypha.es/priv/archive/u4gzg.md

 operators can use to create a clear image of specific tissues in a human body that might otherwise show up as indistinct, out of focus, or not at all.

-In terms of the Elder Scrolls, the "Gradient" term *appears* to be interchangeable with the word “creation”, so I think Kirkbride is using the concept of MRI photography as the creation of reality.
+In terms of the Elder Scrolls, the “Gradient” term _appears_ to be interchangeable with the word “creation”, so I think Kirkbride is using the concept of MRI photography as the creation of reality.
 In a way, he’s saying that a photograph of an object (say, a flower) is like creating another physical